Fsck: Use

 Most fsck utilities provide options for either interactively repairing damaged file systems (the user must decide how to fix specific problems), automatically deciding how to fix specific problems (so the user does not have to answer any questions), or reviewing the problems that need to be resolved on a file system without actually fixing them.
 Partially recovered files where the original file name cannot be reconstructed are typically recovered to a "lost+found" directory that is stored at the root of the file system.

 A system administrator can also run fsck manually if they believe there is a problem with the file system.
 The file system is normally checked while unmounted, mounted read-only, or with the system in a special maintenance mode.

-Modern journaling file systems are designed such that tools such as fsck do not need to be run after unclean shutdown (i.e. crash).
-The UFS2 file system in FreeBSD has a background fsck, so it is usually not necessary to wait for fsck to finish before accessing the disk.
-Full copy-on-write file systems such as ZFS and Btrfs are designed to avoid most causes of corruption and have no traditional "fsck" repair tool.
-Both have a "scrub" utility which examines and repairs any problems; in the background and on a mounted file system.

-The equivalent programs on MS-DOS and Microsoft Windows are CHKDSK and SCANDISK.

-As an expletive
+Boot time

+As at boot time fsck is expected to run without user intervention, it generally defaults to not perform any destructive operations.
+This may be in the form of a read-only check (failing whenever issues are found), or more commonly, a "preen" -p mode that only fixes innocuous issues commonly found after an unclean shutdown (i.e., crash, power fail).

+ext2/3/4 offers an option to force a boot-time check after a specified number of mounts, so that periodic checking can be done.

+Some modern file systems do not require fsck to be at boot after an unclean shutdown.
+Some examples are: